-- The launch will take place on June 10 at the WSIS+10 High-Level Opening Segment, in Room 1 of the CICG.
+- The launch took place on 10 June 2014 at the WSIS+10 High-Level Opening Segment, in Room 1 of the CICG.

-- The results of the report will be discussed during a thematic session on Monitoring the WSIS Targets on June 12, 2014, from 15.00-16.30 (Room H, Montbrillant Building at ITU Headquarters).
+- The results of the report were discussed during a thematic session on Monitoring the WSIS Targets on 12 June 2014, from 15.00-16.30 (Room H, Montbrillant Building at ITU Headquarters).

 The Partnership's work is closely related to the World Summit on the Information Society

-(WSIS), which called upon countries and international organisations to develop appropriate indicators and produce official statistics to monitor the Information Society and the WSIS Tunis Agenda for the Information Society
+(WSIS), which called upon countries and international organisations to develop appropriate indicators and produce official statistics to monitor the Information Society.
+This was reflected in the WSIS Tunis Agenda for the Information Society

-, the Partnership is actively involved in the WSIS+10 review process and has taken the lead role in monitoring progress towards the achievements of the WSIS Targets.
-Led by ITU, the Partnership has prepared the Final WSIS Targets Review: Achievements, Challenges and the Way Forward
+, the Partnership took the lead role in monitoring progress towards the achievements of the WSIS Targets and is actively involved in the WSIS+10 review process and has taken the lead role in monitoring progress towards the achievements of the WSIS Targets.
+Led by ITU, the Partnership prepared the Final WSIS Targets Review: Achievements, Challenges and the Way Forward

 , which analyzes and discusses the achievements made on each one of the ten WSIS targets.
 The report will be based on available data for the 49 indicators identified in the Partnership’s 2011 Measuring the WSIS Targets: a statistical framework

 document.
-The report will be launched at the WSIS+10 high-level meeting on the overall review of the WSIS, in June 2014.
+The report was launched at the WSIS+10 high-level meeting on the overall review of the WSIS, in June 2014.

 In preparation for this final quantitative assessment report, and to assess the availability of country data on the WSIS targets, the Partnership sent out a Meta-data Questionnaire on the WSIS Targets Indicators